Tommy - Metal/Vinyl Group Lead, Pioneer Industries

 “People need to realize that when someone gets out of prison they have debts and responsibilities stacked on them immediately.
 Getting hired in a job where you can grow your position is really important.
 I want to be a good father and provider and this AJAC apprenticeship training that Pioneer offered brought some light to the end of the tunnel.
 Housing is another issue and scoring an affordable apartment in one of Pioneer’s housing programs was also a big relief.”

-In 2020, Tommy and his girlfriend saved enough money for a down payment to purchase their first home!
+In 2020, Tommy and his partner, Karol, had saved enough money for a down payment to purchase and move into their first home - congratulations!